How much sugar is too much?

 We’ve collated a lot of the scientific research papers on this in one easy spot.

 The World Health Organisation’s (WHO) health warning limits recommend 6 teaspoons a day of added sugar for optimal health.
 The average Australian is eating 16 teaspoons of added sugar a day (so more than double the World Health Organisation’s recommendations).We also believe everyone is different.
 We don't advocate that everyone needs to completely quit or remove sugar (although there’s nothing wrong with that if you choose to!)

 Who are SugarByHalf?

-We are a not-for-profit, independent organisation with the mission to help people cut down on added sugar and create a healthier world for ourselves and our kids.
+SugarByHalf is a not-for-profit, independent organisation working to ensure Australians live better, stronger and healthier lives through the reduction of sugar-related diseases.
 SugarByHalf was formed because sugar consumption is one of the the largest and most preventable contributors to obesity and chronic disease.

 Australia is being crippled by an epidemic of obesity and chronic disease, a problem that is devastating families and set to bankrupt our health system.
 In the face of government inaction and a sugar-saturated environment, we believe it’s our responsibility to stand up for future generations and help create a healthier future.

 Learn more about our team here.